 Random Facts About Me (In No Particular Order)

-INTJ … I’ve been eating a completely vegan diet for nearly 6 years … I love running long distances, typically 20-40 miles per week … As you can see in the photos above, I like avocados … I’ve lived in California my whole life (currently in the LA area, but I’ll probably be starting a hippie vegan commune in Big Sur any day now) … I have an eclectic range interests, from technology to wine to photography to soccer to economics to meditation to Formula 1 and so much more … I can’t decide whether I love tea or wine more … After learning photography to shoot photos of my recipes, it has become my favorite hobby … I had a “real job” once when I was in high school and decided to never do that again … Sarcasm is my favorite … Social media makes me grumpy (so please follow me on Instagram) but meeting internet people in real life is always fun.
+INTJ … I’ve been eating a completely vegan diet for over 10 years … I love running long distances, typically 20-40 miles per week … As you can see in the photos above, I like avocados … I’ve lived in California my whole life (currently in the LA area, but I’ll probably be starting a hippie vegan commune in Big Sur any day now) … I have an eclectic range interests, from technology to wine to photography to soccer to economics to meditation to Formula 1 and so much more … I can’t decide whether I love tea or wine more … After learning photography to shoot photos of my recipes, it has become my favorite hobby … I had a “real job” once when I was in high school and decided to never do that again … Sarcasm is my favorite … Social media makes me grumpy (so please follow me on Instagram) but meeting internet people in real life is always fun.

 Press Mentions & Awards